-I also want to say a special thanks to Enfield Council for funding our services.
+I also want to say a special thanks to Enfield Council, The Community Foundation, MOPAC & ROSA Women to Women for funding our services.

 Achievements

 Enfield Saheli has achieved its aims and objectives this year.
 I am pleased to inform that Key services achieved their milestone.
 We are very pleased that our projects have reached out to a number of women in the community.